perjerz/academic-perjerz/content/post/en-what-is-ngmodule/index.md

 Thus, we just imports **MatCardModule** and **FlexLayoutModule** to use it.

 How's about **CommonModule**?
 What does it actually do?

 **CommonModule** is important.

 **CommonModule** exports `*ngIf, *ngFor, [ngClass], AsyncPipe (| async), CurrencyPipe (| currency)` that why we can use all of it.

 [Read more about CommonModule](https://angular.io/api/common/CommonModule)

-Other components such as **MatButton, BrowserAnimationsModule, MatIcon, MatProgressBar** has the same concept.
+Other components such as **MatButton, BrowserAnimationsModule, MatIcon, MatProgressBar** have the same concept.

-In order to use Angular form, **FormsModule**, or **ReactiveFormsModule** has to be imported also.
+In order to use Angular form, **FormsModule** or **ReactiveFormsModule** has to be imported also.
 ![Import CompanyModule](./imports-company-module.png)

 </br></br></br>